Nevada workers’ compensation insurance

 Workers’ compensation in Nevada is regulated by the State of Nevada Department of Business and Industry Workers’ Compensation Section (WCS).

-How does workers' compensation work in Nevada?
+How does workers' compensation insurance work in Nevada?

 Workers' compensation insurance covers the cost of medical treatment and partial lost wages for injured employees.